Skip navigation

 All dance majors are eligible to audition for RDC beginning in the second semester of study as a dance major.
 However, students must maintain an unweighted 2.5 GPA in dance courses in the previous semester.

-Auditions for RDC are held on the second day of class each semester and are led by the RDC director for the semester.
+Auditions for RDC are held during the first week of the fall semester and last week of the fall semester (for spring enrollment).
+They are led by the RDC Director.

 • All eligible dance majors are required to attend.
 We suggest arriving early to warm-up and sign-in, and to dress in proper dance attire with hair pulled out of face.

 • The company list is posted on the same evening as auditions.
 Dance majors may be accepted as full company members or as apprentices.
 The same high expectations are maintained for both.
-All accepted company members must attend the casting audition on the following day.
+All accepted company members must attend the casting audition.

-• First time company members are expected to meet with the RDC director to discuss the full expectations of company.
+• Company members are expected to meet with the RDC director to discuss the full expectations of company.
 This typically happens in a group meeting scheduled by the RDC director.
 Dancers who do not make company may sign up for a time to meet with the RDC director to discuss ways to improve in future auditions.

-If you are eligible to audition for RDC and do not make it, then you may enroll in RDC II.
-This will include learning, collaborating, and performing in faculty or senior dance major’s choreographic works.
+If you are eligible to audition for RDC in the spring, you will either be cast in RDC or Repertory Dance Company II (RDC II).
+This course includes learning, collaborating, and performing in faculty or junior/senior dance major choreographic works.
 The dancers must attend rehearsals and maintain professionalism.
-The works are featured in the Informal Dance Concert in the spring semester.
-This should be used as a stepping stone into RDC.
-It is not required, but it is definitely recommended.
+Some works are featured in the Student Showcase Concert in the spring semester, and/or other venues.

 Other Opportunities